John Eric Ellison, Amaranthine

 There was a lot of scrub brush, especially in the Oregon coastal area.
 As soon as they topped that dune, they would see the Pacific Ocean and smell the salt air.
 Seagulls flying overhead squawked and raced away from the coastline in apparent fear.

-Noises from throats of things unnatural were the next indication that the incursion had begun.
-Just over the dune of sand and bushes they should be able to see whatever was making a loud series of grunts and growls and whistles.
+Noises from throats of unnatural things were the following indication that the incursion had begun.
+Just over the dune of sand and bushes, they should see whatever was making a loud series of grunts and growls and whistles.

-As the forward line of three men and one woman peeked over the ridge something like a broad green scythe whipped through the air from right to left, nearly cutting the heads off of the four in front.
-As one, they rolled back down the hill, then stood and ran back the way they had come.
+As the forward line of three men and one woman peeked over the ridge, something like a broad green scythe whipped through the air from right to left, nearly cutting the heads off of the four in front.
+As one, they rolled back down the hill, then stood and ran around the way they had come.